salimandre/face-recognition-in-one-minute/README.md

 We also used **PcaNet** model which has a low amount of parameters (roughly 200) and is very fast to learn and yet produces good results (cf https://github.com/salimandre/PcaNet).

 To produce inference over new face imgs we need to compute one row of **similarity matrix** per unlabelled img then compute an **harmonic extension** of a function over the graph of faces.
-This takes basically O(|V|) for one frame.
+This takes basically O(|V|^3) for one frame.

 ## Our Pipeline